Dear Mama, cut yourself some slack. Don’t be so hard on yourself.

 No one—no one—is perfect.

 And that’s okay.
 Girl, you don’t need to be perfect.
 You just need to try to do the best that you can with what you have.
 That’s all anyone can ask.
 And, whether you believe it or not, it will be more than enough.

 Cut yourself some slack, stop being so hard on yourself.

 Every mom is different, and every family is different.
 What works for one family may not work for yours.
 It’s okay if your life, parenting, and family look different from someone else’s.
 It doesn’t make you less than them.

 Do what is best for you, your child, your family.

 There are going to be days that are less than perfect.

-There’s going to be days when it all hits the fan and nothing goes right.
-There’s going to be days when you feel like crap, when you feel alone, when you feel discouraged.
+There are going to be days when it all hits the fan and nothing goes right.
+There are going to be days when you feel like crap, when you feel alone, when you feel discouraged.
 Some days you’re going to feel like you’re never going to get the hang of parenting.